Azure-Samples/app-service-javascript-sap-cap-quickstart/README.md

 1. via template deployment and VS Code extension.
 This approach allows an quick deployment to Azure but does not necessarily reflect the best practices.
 You find more information on this option [here](documentation/DEPLOYMENT-VSCODE.md).
 2. via [Azure Developer CLI](https://learn.microsoft.com/azure/developer/azure-developer-cli/overview) using `azd up`.
 This approach enables a quick and easy deployment and **already contains best practices**.
 It serves as a **perfect starting point** for a **production grade** setup.
 You find more information on this option [here](documentation/DEPLOYMENT-AZD.md).
-  > 🚧 Explain to browse to the right directory.

 ## Deploy to SAP BTP 🪂